LGBT+ Inclusion at Plume Academy

 Our staff and students continue to work hard and in collaboration to create an environment where bullying, peer-on-peer abuse or discrimination is simply not accepted or indeed tolerated.
 If they do occur, staff deal with issues quickly and effectively, and do not allow them to spread.
 We also continue to work hard that those few who behave in such a manner are not only sanctioned but perhaps more importantly, worked closely with the core objective of them learning from their previous poor decision making.

-If you or your child would like more information or support regarding the issues that have been raised in this LGBT focus week, please encourage your child to talk to their Assistant Head of Year, to get in touch with me or check out the Stonewall website which has a great deal of support material for both young people and parents and carers.
-There are also further support materials and LGBT related books in each of the academy’s libraries as well as display materials around the school.
+If you or your child would like more information or support regarding the issues that have been raised in this LGBT focus month, please encourage your child to talk to their Assistant Head of Year, to get in touch with Mrs Ollett or check out the Stonewall website which has a great deal of support material for both young people, parents and carers.
+There are also further support materials and LGBT+ related books in each of the academy’s libraries, as well as display materials around the school.

 It is my pleasure to announce that Plume Academy were national runners-up for the ‘School of the Year Award’ at the Just Like Us Role Model Awards.
 This event took place last night in the Great Hall on London’s Embankment and included inspirational speeches from students and teachers.
 It was a star-studded event and celebrity guests included This Morning’s Dr Ranj, The Only Way is Essex star Bobby Norris, Dancing on Ice pro skater Matt Evers and award-winning author Juno Dawson.